Piping the perfect frosting swirl has never been easier!

 I use a large open round tip, like a 2A.

-To make this cupcake simple place your buttercream in a pastry bag fitted with the large open round tip.
+To make this cupcake simple place your buttercream in a pastry bag fitted with a large open round tip.

 Starting in the center pipe out a dollop.
 You can do this technique one of two ways: